 Melia Leedy, MBA

 Melia Leedy serves as the Economic Diversity Project Manager.
 She supports the activities and initiatives of the 10-county regional business recruitment, existing business, and Partnership 2020 investor relations initiatives.
-She works with P2020 investors to build stronger relationships and implements all Partnership involvement activities.
-Her responsibilities include volunteer involvement and committee efforts, oversight of the economic development web site, and planning inbound and outbound marketing events.
+She works with P2020 investors to build stronger relationships and management of all Partnership involvement activities and events.
+Her responsibilities include implementation of the new Partnership 2020 strategy campaign, volunteer involvement and committee efforts, oversight of the economic development web site and marketing, and planning inbound and outbound events.

-Outside the office, Leedy enjoys baking and traveling the globe with her husband.
+Outside the office, Leedy enjoys baking and traveling with her husband.

 Katie Barton is the Economic Diversity Coordinator for the Nashville Area Chamber of Commerce.
 She supports the day-to-day work of the existing business and business recruitment teams at the Nashville Chamber.
 This includes information support for economic diversity projects, preparing RFP’s, providing support for committees, marketing, and other economic diversity events.